kamyargerami/matrix-docker/README.md

 Run the `docker-compose restart` to apply the new setting.

-If you need to have email verification enabled or a captcha on registration you can read the link below:
+If you need to have email verification enabled or a captcha on registration, you can read the link below:

 https://matrix-org.github.io/synapse/latest/usage/configuration/config_documentation.html#registration

-## For more information you can watch the tutorials.
+## For more information, you can watch the tutorials.

 https://www.youtube.com/watch?v=JCsw1bbBjAM